 How Long Does It Take?

-It can take several hours, sometimes overnight to charge a jet ski battery.
-How long you should charge a jet ski battery should at least be for 4 hours but I recommend letting the smart charger charge it till it’s fully charged.
+It can take several hours, sometimes overnight, to charge a jet ski battery.
+How long you should charge a jet ski battery should at least be for 4 hours, but I recommend letting the smart charger charge it until it’s fully charged.

 The most common thing I see happen is that someone forgets to keep their battery charged during the winter and when spring comes around they want to ride.
 So they hop on their jet ski and find out that the battery is dead.
-If they kept a Smart Charger or the Solar Charger on the Jet Ski during the winter then they could be riding.
+If they kept a smart battery charger or the solar charger on the jet ski during the winter, then they could be riding.

 Can You Jump Start A Jet Ski?